Jason Heyward: Early life

 Facing off against future Major League Baseball (MLB) catcher Buster Posey of Lee County High in the Georgia Class AAAA baseball championship during Heyward's sophomore year, Henry County won two of the best-of-three series.
 Posey was actually the starting pitcher in the first game as Henry Country prevailed, 2–1.
 Heyward hit a game-tying 400 ft home run in Game 2 to cap an eight-run comeback, but Lee County prevailed 14–10.
 The next game, Heyward's three-run single was the game and series winner in a 16–14 outcome.
 During his junior season, he again helped lead the Henry County High Warhawks to the state championship.
-As a senior, he batted .520 with eight home runs (HR) and 29 runs batted in (RBI).
+As a senior, he batted .520 with eight home runs (HR) and 29 runs batted in (RBIs).

 One of Heyward's close friends and teammates from the 2005 AAAA Georgia state championship team, Andrew Wilmot, died in a traffic collision while attending college.
 Wilmot was a catcher who wore the uniform number 22, the number Heyward would later wear in his major league career to honor him.
 Wilmot's mother, Tammie Ruston, was Heyward's high school literature teacher in his senior year.

 Numerous colleges showed interest and recruited Heyward, including UCLA, which offered a full-ride scholarship due in part to the family connection.
 Heyward was also especially interested in Clemson and Georgia Tech.
 Concurrently, the hometown Atlanta Braves had followed and scouted him for years, while attempting to conceal their excitement.
-They made him the 14th overall selection in the 2007 Major League Baseball draft.
-Despite signing a National Letter of Intent with UCLA, Heyward chose professional baseball over college and signed a contract with them worth $1.7 million – $170,000 more than MLB's slot recommendation of $1.53 million on the following August 12.
-It was the same as the 2006 14th-slot amount that the Toronto Blue Jays gave Travis Snider.